 Nearly half of Americans’ dogs sleep in bed with their owners.
 And although many people debate whether cuddling with their pup results in a good night sleep for both dog and owner, science says sleep with your dog.

-A study by the Mayo Clinic in Phoenix found sleeping with dogs helps some people sleep better because doing so makes them feel more secure.
+A study by the Mayo Clinic in Phoenix shows that sleeping with dogs helps some people sleep better.
+Snuggling next to their dogs makes some people feel more secure.

 Mayo Clinic researchers studied 40 dogs – no puppies – who slept with their owners.
 None of the owners had sleep disorders.
 Both humans and dogs wore activity trackers and the humans also kept sleep diaries.